 Truth is the sine qua non of all of our declarations.
-The title I finally chose for my book acknowledges that.
-What Makes Anything True, Good, Beautiful?
-Challenges to Justification focuses on what I think is the key question in all of our truth claims: exactly what is it that gives them the quality we call truth?
+Exactly what is it that gives them the quality we call truth?
 I won’t get all epistemological here.
 But even at the broadest level, it should be clear that the “maker” of truth in a truth claim lies not in the claim itself or in the passion of the speaker but in some relation between the claim and …what?
 Let us call that relationship the declaration’s warrant, validation, or justification.
 In form, the sentence explaining that relationship goes something like this: my declarative sentence is true if and only if it is warranted.
 But warranted how?… by what?

 Until the seventeenth century, the answer to that question was pretty unambiguous.
 My truth claim was true if it described what exists and not true if it claimed something other than what exists.
 The relation was to external reality.
 This position is called correspondence.
 And after centuries of refinement, we can find five good justifications that argue for a true relation between what I claim to know and the external world that allows me to claim it as true.
 Four of these trace the application of reason to experience.
 Their reliability increases as the variability of the experience is narrowed and its availability to analysis increases.
 The reason this is true is because experience is unknowable until it has been examined and its contingencies limited by what must be an entirely rational effort (see “The Tyranny of Rationality”)..
 One may think of these four proofs of judgment as markers on a continuum of thinking about experience.
 They are empirical (based on very close observation of a very limited experience), expertise (based on repeated and thoughtful exposure to similar experiences), competence (based on thoughtful exposure applied to a wider scope of experience) and undistilled experience (based on singular experiences).
 A fifth form of correspondentist justification operates from an entirely different principle.
 It is authority, truth based on the trust of the beneficiary.
 What these five truth tests share is a correspondence between what I claim and the reality I claim it about.
 The ideal is a one-to-one correspondence, indicating certain truth.
 That is so rare as to be an impossible quest for knowledge (see “What Makes It True?)
 I argue that knowledge, at least publicly defensible knowledge, must jump a much lower bar: truth by a preponderance of the evidence.
 In itself that is a pedestrian definition, but it gets much spicier when “preponderance” is more clearly specified.
 That difficulty has proved both tenacious and contentious.